As I was learning how to detox naturally with food, supplements, and a respect for nature, tuning into mercury finally

 Part of detox is emotional.
 I am learning how to be myself, prioritize my time, and repair a lot of bottled up emotions I created as I dealt with my brain being stressed out by this toxicity.
 Understanding these changes are as important as physically processing and removing toxins.
-If we don’t realize why things are changing, and work with them, our body will work to restore it’s old toxic self.
+If I don’t understand why things are changing, work with them and advance my life, my body will work to restore it’s old toxic self.
 I’m repairing and rebuilding an organic computer, it’s not going to be able to fix it’s toxic wiring without getting rid of the toxic mindsets and vice versa.

 This concept solidifies my dislike for chemical chelation.
 I’ve read a lot of horror stories of people having episodes while doing chemical chelation, whether supervised or not.
 I noticed that a lot of people’s episodes were very emotional and sometimes purely emotional.
 After experiencing this emotional healing after phases of detox, I realized how horrible forced detox via chemical chelation most likely is.
-I was able to cause myself a pretty rough ride with nutritional supplements, I don’t want to imagine what chemicals could have put me through.
+I was able to cause myself a pretty rough ride with nutritional supplements, I don’t want to imagine what chemicals could have put me through without good nutrition.